-Form: Shrub with irregular growth pattern.
+Form: A shrub with an irregular growth pattern.

 Leaf retention: Deciduous.